 - Group Study

 - Open Late

 The Fifth Floor Lounge has comfortable seating, small tables, and four treadmill desks with views of campus.
 The treadmill desks have adjustable speed and height.

 A generous allocation from the UNC Summer School was used to purchase the desks, which are available on a first-come, first-served basis throughout the year.

-The first floor’s study spaces have a mix of tables, comfy chairs with armrests, couches and ottomans equipped with outlets Close to the building entrance, this area has natural light and is a convenient place to stop.
+The first floor’s study spaces have a mix of tables, comfy chairs with armrests, couches and ottomans equipped with outlets.
+Close to the building entrance, this area has natural light and is a convenient place to stop.
 Reservable group study rooms outline the neighboring open computer lab.
-Book a Study Room.
+Reserve a Study Room.